 Prerequisites

-If your cloud vendor is AWS, create an Aurora MySQL instance.
-For more information, see Creating and connecting to an Aurora MySQL DB cluster.
+For AWS: You have created an Aurora MySQL database instance.
+For more information, see Create an Aurora MySQL database instance.

-If your cloud vendor is Huawei Cloud, buy an RDS for MySQL database instance.
-For more information, see Buy a database instance.
+For Huawei Cloud: You have purchased an RDS for MySQL database instance.
+For more information, see Purchase a database instance.

-If your cloud vendor is Google Cloud, create a Cloud SQL instance.
+For Google Cloud: You have created a Cloud SQL instance.
 For more information, see Create an instance.

-If your cloud vendor is Alibaba Cloud, create a RDS MySQL database instance or Buy a PolarDB MySQL cluster.
+For Alibaba Cloud: You have created an RDS MySQL database instance or purchased a PolarDB MySQL cluster.

-You have created the target OceanBase instance and tenant.
+You have created a cluster and tenant in the target OceanBase Database.
 For more information, see Create an instance and Create a tenant.

-You have created dedicated database users for data migration in the source and the target, and granted required privileges to the users.
+You have created dedicated database users for data migration on both the source and target sides and granted them the necessary permissions.
 For more information, see User privileges.

 Limitations

-Only users with the Project Owner, Project Admin or Data Services Admin project roles are allowed to create data migration tasks.
+Only users with the project roles of Project Owner, Project Admin, or Data Services Admin can create new data migration tasks.

 Limitations on the source database

-The precheck fails if the primary key is of the FLOAT or DOUBLE data type.
-We recommend that you do not specify a column of such a data type as the primary key.
+If the primary key is of the FLOAT or DOUBLE type, the precheck will fail.
+It is strongly recommended that you do not use this type as the primary key.

-If the target is a database, the data migration service does not support triggers in the target database.
-If triggers exist in the target database, the data migration may fail.
+When the target is a database, the data migration service does not support triggers (Triggers) on the target side.
+If triggers exist, data migration may fail.

 Considerations

-The tables to migrate must have PRIMARY KEY constraints or UNIQUE constraints, and field names in the same table must be unique.
+Tables to be migrated must have a primary key or a unique constraint, and the fields must be unique.
 Otherwise, data inconsistency may occur in the target database.

 The host of the MySQL database must have sufficient outbound bandwidth.
-Insufficient outbound bandwidth on the host will slow down log parsing and data migration, which may increase the latency of data synchronization.
+Insufficient outbound bandwidth affects log parsing and data migration speed, potentially increasing synchronization latency.

-The data migration service supports the migration of tables, indexes, and views.
+The data migration service supports three types of objects: tables, indexes, and views.

-If the clocks between nodes or between the client and the server are out of synchronization, the latency may be inaccurate during incremental synchronization.
+Clock desynchronization between nodes, or between the client and the server, can lead to inaccurate latency reporting during incremental synchronization.

-For example, if the clock is earlier than the standard time, the latency can be negative.
-If the clock is later than the standard time, the latency can be positive.
+For example, if a clock is ahead of standard time, the reported latency may be negative.
+If a clock is behind standard time, it may cause a positive latency.

-If you modify a unique index at the target when DDL synchronization is disabled, you must restart the data migration task to avoid data inconsistency.
+Without enabling DDL synchronization, if you modify a unique index on the target side, you must restart the data migration task; otherwise, data inconsistency may occur.

-Check whether the data migration service migrates columns of certain data types, such as DECIMAL, FLOAT, and DATETIME, with the expected precision.
-If the precision of the target field type is lower than the precision of the source field type, the value with a higher precision may be truncated.
-This may result in data inconsistency between the source and target fields.
+Please verify that the migration precision of the data migration service for column types such as DECIMAL, FLOAT, and DATETIME meets your expectations.
+If the precision of the target field type is lower than that of the source field type, truncation may occur, leading to data inconsistency between the source and target.

-If you select Full Migration and Incremental Synchronization when you create the data migration task, the data migration service requires that the local incremental logs in the source database be retained for at least 7 days.
-Otherwise, the data migration task may fail or the data in the source and target databases may be inconsistent because the data migration service cannot obtain incremental logs.
+If you configure both Full Migration and Incremental Synchronization when creating the task, the data migration requires the local incremental logs in the source database to be retained for at least 7 days.
+Otherwise, the data migration task may fail due to inability to obtain incremental logs, potentially leading to data inconsistency between the source and target.

 Supported source and target instance types

-In the following table, the instance types supported for OceanBase Database in the MySQL compatible mode are Dedicated (Transactional) and Dedicated (Analytical).
+In the following table, OceanBase MySQL Compatible supports the instance types Dedicated (Transactional) and Dedicated (Analytical).

 |---|---|---|